Peter O'Neill: Cabinet O'Neill/Abel (2017-2019)

-The PNC, which was headed by O'Neill, was the largest political party in the outcome of the 2017 elections.
+The PNC, which was headed by O'Neill, was the largest political party based the outcome of the 2017 elections.
 The election of former prime minister Mekere Morauta in the 2017 Papua New Guinean general election was a challenge, but this did not endanger the position of O'Neill.
-His party had the most seats and this entitled O'Neill constitutionally to form the government.
-However, PNC won a mere 21 seats in the 106 seats strong parliament.
-This was substantially less than the 52 seats PNC had occupied at the end of the previous parliament.
+His party had the most seats, and this entitled O'Neill constitutionally to form the government.
+However, the PNC won a mere 21 seats in the 106-seat parliament.
+This was substantially less than the 52 seats the PNC had occupied at the end of the previous parliament.
 He needed to form a coalition from a weak base in a fragmented parliament.
-O'Neill succeeded again in doing that: he gained the support of 60 MPs, with 46 MPs in opposition.The majority was smaller than before and it eroded particularly when a debate erupted in 2018 about the benefits of natural resources projects for Papua New Guinea.
-Cabinets in PNG are awarded a grace period during the first 18 months in office during which time a vote of no confidence cannot be mounted.
-The grace period had passed in May 2019 and the question of a no confidence vote thereafter became pertinent.
+O'Neill succeeded again in doing that: he gained the support of 60 MPs, with 46 MPs in opposition.
+The majority was smaller than before, and it eroded, particularly when a debate erupted in 2018 about the benefits of natural resource projects for Papua New Guinea.
+Cabinets in PNG are awarded a grace period during the first 18 months in office, during which time a vote of no confidence cannot be mounted.
+The grace period had passed in May 2019, and the question of a no-confidence vote thereafter became pertinent.
 There were several attempts before the end of the grace period to replace O'Neill as prime minister.
-It was suggested to him to resign but O'Neill did not respond.
-However, MPs defected from the government benches the crucial date approached.
-This group included prominent cabinet ministers, for example James Marape, minister of finance and Davis Steven, the attorney general.
+It was suggested to him that he resign, but O'Neill did not respond.
+However, MPs defected from the government benches as the crucial date approached.
+This group included prominent cabinet ministers, for example, James Marape, minister of finance, and Davis Steven, attorney general.